Gilandel/deployer/README.md

   - secring.gpg.enc: the private key used to sign jar
   - settings.xml: the maven user settings, where public repository is defined
 - ENCPRYPTED_KEY: the encryption key
-- ENCPRYPTED_IV: the encryption initilization vector
+- ENCPRYPTED_IV: the encryption initialization vector
 - GIT_EMAIL: Email used during the git push after releasing
 - GIT_USER: User name used during the git push after releasing
-- OSSRH_JIRA_USERNAME: OSS Repository Hosting username injected into settings.xml to stage the artifacts
+- OSSRH_JIRA_USERNAME: OSS Repository Hosting user's name injected into settings.xml to stage the artifacts
 - OSSRH_JIRA_PASSWORD: OSS Repository Hosting password injected into settings.xml to stage the artifacts
-- DEBUG: if set to true, inject '-e -X' params into Maven commands (optional parameter)
+- DEBUG: if set to true, inject '-e -X' parameters into Maven commands (optional parameter)

-## Encrypt
+## Prepare the encryption keys and signatures

 For SSH key generation, follow [GITHUB tutorial](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)